hknutzen/Netspoc-API/README.md

 - admins: Array of admins.
 - watchers: Array of watchers
 - ok_if_exists: If this attribute is set and this owner already exists, this job is silently ignored, but counts as succeeded in multi_job.

+#### modify_owner

+Modify existing owner.
+If attribute already exists, the new value replaces the old one.
+Use an empty array to remove existing value.
+To change only one attribute, leave the other parameter unspecified.

+Parameters:

+- name: Name of owner.
+- admins: Array of admins.
+- watchers: Array of watchers

+#### delete_owner

+Delete existing owner.

+Parameters:

+- name: Name of owner.

 #### add_to_group